Jacob Keller and Walter Thompson

 - Edgewood High School

-- The Weight of Silence—Chapter 1 (the canonical reference to Walter and the year of lessons)
+- The Weight of Silence—the novel in which Walter and the year of lessons are referenced

 - Juilliard School—the institution Walter’s foundational work prepared Jacob for